Man-looking-at-the-camera-through-a-magnifying-glass

 The tool will do its thing, then give you a percentage breakdown of how much you focus on your customer versus how much you focus on yourself and your business.

-If you have it right, your customer focus should outweigh your self focus by a huge margin.
+If you have it right, your customer focus should outweigh your self focus by a large margin.

 We’re a professional company with expertise in online communications.